Lawn Mower Storage: Why Draining The Fuel Tank Is A Mistake

 What to do instead: Avoid risks with gas stabilizer.

 You may have followed this advice in the past without noticeable issues, but that doesn’t mean you’re in the clear.
-If draining the tank becomes a yearly habit, there’s a good chance you’re shortening the lifespan of your lawn mower and other tools, and may accidentally put your family in danger.
+If draining the tank becomes a yearly habit, there’s a good chance you’re shortening the lifespan of your lawn mower and other tools.

 There’s a much easier way to properly store your lawn equipment.
 To avoid damage, simply use a quality fuel stabilizer and fresh fuel before putting equipment away for the season.